Strictly Come Dancing 2020 line-up | Meet Maisie Smith from EastEnders - TheNewsTrace

 — BBC Strictly ✨ (@bbcstrictly) September 3, 2020

-Strictly 2020 gained’t be the primary time Smith has taken to the ballroom – she competed in a Youngsters in Want Strictly particular final yr and gained along with her skilled associate Kevin Clifton.
+Strictly 2020 received’t be the primary time Smith has taken to the ballroom – she competed in a Kids in Want Strictly particular final 12 months and received along with her skilled accomplice Kevin Clifton.

-Talking about becoming a member of the line-up for this yr’s competitors, she stated: “Get me in these sequins, I can’t wait to dive into the Strictly fancy costume field this winter!
-It is a dream come true.”
+Talking about becoming a member of the line-up for this 12 months’s competitors, she stated: “Get me in these sequins, I can’t wait to dive into the Strictly fancy gown field this winter!
+This can be a dream come true.”

 Add Comment